ka1130/just-sudo-it/_posts/2017-03-30-canvas-api.md

 	Your browser does not support canvas
 </canvas>
 {% endhighlight %}<br>
 No need to say that the above id, width, height and fallback text is up to you.
 You might be tempted to omit width and height and choose to style those in CSS but don’t do that, it won’t work.
 You need to define width and height directly in the `<canvas>` tag - or in JavaScript.
 Anyways, it’s best to start from setting initial values here, in HTML.
 I would also suggest adding some basic styling to the canvas so that you can see clearly where it is.
-Let’s jump to the stylesheet and add some CSS declarations like:
+Let’s move to the stylesheet and add some CSS declarations like:

 {% highlight javascript %}
 #myCanvas {